Kaplan vs Princeton Review MCAT prep course…what’s the best MCAT class?

 KAPLAN MCAT TEST PREP

-For some obvious reasons, Kaplan’s MCAT prep course is the most popular among pre-med students.
+For some obvious reasons, Kaplan’s MCAT Prep – In Person Course is the most popular among pre-med students.
 For starters, their name recognition in the test prep industry is legend.
 Kaplan classes are also offered in more cities, which may make Kaplan your only option for a live MCAT prep course.
 My experience in talking with Kaplan MCAT preppers is that the courses are extremely well designed and effective in helping students get the material down.

 Class time, online tests

 A total of 540 hours of instruction and online practice include 13 class sessions and 14 full-length practice tests.
 As with TPR, Kaplan includes AAMC’s full-length practice tests, a must for those who want to succeed.
 The AAMC tests are most like the real MCAT since they’re written by the same people who created the MCAT.